Khamenlok clash: Aftermath

 On 20 June, thousands of Kuki villagers including those from the Khamenlok area protested in Saikul, saying ten villages of Khamenlok were burnt down.
 They questioned the prime minister's silence and sought his immediate intervention.

 On 24 June, a memorial was held for the nine Meitei people killed in the clash.
 The Meitei activist group Eramdam Kanba Lup (EKAL) urged the government to declare Khamenlok a Protected Forest and to establish a "war cemetery" for the killed fighters.
 The president of the Meetei Peace Committee emphasised upholding the "spirit of patriotism" embodied in the nine fighters and the responsibility to safeguard "Manipur's integrity".

 Previously, the Coordinating Committee on Manipur Integrity (COCOMI), characterised the Kuki fighters as "narco-terrorists" and declared that the sacrifices made by Meitei civilian volunteers would not go in vain.

 The Indigenous Tribal Leaders Forum countered the narrative, and questioned how the supposedly innocent civilians die in tribal Kuki-Zo villages.

 Kuki Inpi Manipur also blamed COCOMI for its "open war declaration" which it said provoked the attacks on Kuki villages.
 (Note: COCOMI had declared a "national war against Chin-Kuki narcoterrorists" on 7 June.
 It valorised violence claiming that all victims would be solemnised as "the brave sons and daughters of the Motherland Manipur".)
 The organisation also claimed that chief minister N. Biren Singh was at the Nongsum village adjacent to the Khamenlok area when Songjang and Govajang villages were being attacked and burnt.

 The News Minute wrote in August that, even two months after the clash, journalists were not allowed access to the Khamenlok area.
 Meitei vigilante groups including Meira Paibis made sure that nobody entered the villages.
 Police claimed that the area was dangerous as it was infested with "militants from Myanmar" who would shoot down any journalists entering it.
 They also pointed to bunkers on hilltops, which they claimed belonged to "Kuki militants".
 However, The News Minute found that the bunkers belonged to the Indian Army.
 The vigilantes also prevented the journalists from talking to Army personnel.
-The Kuki villagers who fled the area said, "there is nothing left in the villages.
+The Kuki villagers who fled the area and were then living in relief camps said, "there is nothing left in the villages.
 They burnt everything down".
-The villagers got put into relief camps.

-Kuki parties blamed the Meitei militia Arambai Tenggol for speearheading the attacks on the villages.
+Kuki parties blamed the Meitei militia Arambai Tenggol for speearheading the attacks on their villages.
 Cadres of the Meitei insurgent group United National Liberation Front (UNLF) were also said to have been involved.